 What Is Bergamot Essential Oil?
 Where Does It Come From?

-Bergamot essential oil is produced from the rinds (or skin) of the bergamot orange – which is the same size as a normal orange, but has a similar color to that of a lemon and is also referred to as a ‘sour orange’.
-The bergamot orange is currently cultivated in 3 places in the world namely Southern France, Southern Turkey and Southern Italy, however Côte d’Ivoire and South Africa also cultivate a small percentage of the total global production.
+Bergamot essential oil is produced from the rinds (or skin) of the bergamot orange.
+It is the same size as a normal orange, but has a similar color to that of a lemon and is also referred to as a ‘sour orange’.
+The bergamot orange is currently cultivated in 3 places in the world namely Southern France, Southern Turkey and Southern Italy.
+However, Côte d’Ivoire and South Africa also cultivate a small percentage of the total global production.

-The oil is generally produced through means of steam distillation and on average it takes roughly 8 and a half oranges to produce 1 ml of essential oil.
-You might have read about the steam distillation process in one of my earlier stories, but if you haven’t I’ll briefly explain it to you.
+The oil is generally produced through a process called steam distillation.
+On average it takes roughly 8 and a half oranges to produce 1 ml of essential oil.
+You might have read about steam distillation in my earlier stories, but if you haven’t I’ll briefly explain it.

 Once the vapor cools, it forms droplets that collect at the base of the vial – this is the essential oil.
 Because of the fact that bergamot generally requires a large amount of rinds as a base (the ratio is 8 fruits: 1 ml), the oil is often blended with other essential oils such as rosewood or bergamot mint in order to increase the volume.